rekire/play-services-plugins/README.md

-# Google Play services Plugins
+# My fork of Google Play services Plugins

-This project contains plugins to help with using Google Play services and Firebase libraries.

-## Getting Started

-The plugins contained in this project are meant to work with the Google Play services SDK.
-See https://developers.google.com/android/guides/overview to get started.

-## Contents

-### strict-version-matcher-plugin

-Helps with managing cross-library version dependencies between components.

-### oss-licenses-plugin

-Helps apps to display open source software licenses and notices.

-### google-services-plugin

-Required for firebase applications on android, converts google-services.json to a resource file for use by the app, and references the code in strict-version-matcher.
+This is a fork of Google Play services Plugins which I use to test all my PRs at once.

+This master is just intented for my personal usage.
+Please use the official builds.